deephaven/deephaven-core/R/rdeephaven/README.md

    > echo $LD_LIBRARY_PATH
    libpath
    ```
-   Now, to resolve this issue, add the following file called `.Renviron`, to the `deephaven-core` directory:
+   Now, to resolve this issue, add the following file called `.Renviron` to the `deephaven-core` directory:
    ```bash
    DHCPP=ABC
    DHCPP_LOCAL=123